jdmarty/teamProfileTemplates/README.md

 1. Clone the github repository at [https://github.com/jdmarty/teamProfileTemplates](https://github.com/jdmarty/teamProfileTemplates) to your local machine.
 2. Navigate to the repository folder and open a command line
-3. Run npm install in the command line
+3. Run "npm install" in the command line
-4. Run node app.js to initialize this app
+4. Run "node app.js" to initialize this app

 ## Usage